zonca/zonca.github.io-source/content/2014-06-05-career_as_a_computational_scientist.md

 ## Skills of a computational scientist

-Starting out as a computational scientist nowadays is quite easy, with a background in any field of science, it is possible to improve computational skills thanks to several learning resources, for example:
+Starting out as a computational scientist nowadays is quite easy; with a background in any field of science, it is possible to improve computational skills thanks to several learning resources, for example:

 * Free online video classes on [Coursera](https://www.coursera.org/courses?search=python), [Udacity](https://www.udacity.com/courses#!/data-science) and others
 * [Software Carpentry](http://software-carpentry.org) runs bootcamps for scientists to improve their computational skills
 * Online tutorials on [Python for scientific computing](http://scipy-lectures.github.io/)
 * Books, e.g. [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do)

+Basically it is important to have a good experience with at least one programming language, Python is the safest option because:

+* it is well enstabilished in many fields of science
+* its syntax is easier to learn than most other common programming languages
+* it has the largest number of scientific libraries
+* it is easy to interface with other languages, i.e. we can reuse legacy code implemented in C/C++/FORTRAN
-Basically it is important to have a good experience with at least one programming language, Python is the safest option because is well enstabilished in any field of science, it has the largest number of scientific libraries and is so flexible it can be used also when developing something out-of-the-box for a computational scientist, like web development (`django`) or interfacing with hardware (`pyserial`).
+* it can be used also when developing something unusual for a computational scientist, like web development (`django`) or interfacing with hardware (`pyserial`).

 Python performance is comparable to C/C++/Java when we make use of optimized libraries like `numpy`, `pandas`, `scipy`, which have Python frontends to highly optimized C or Fortran code; therefore is necessary to avoid explicit for loops and learn to write "vectorized" code, that allows entire arrays and matrices to be processed in one step.